 TradeGecko offers a B2B e-commerce portal that lets users sell wholesale directly to retailers through customized storefronts.

 It also contains Customer Relationship Management, demand forecasting, order fulfillment, Accounting, and sales reporting functionality.

-Beck Consulting Food or BcFood is a fully integrated suite from Beck Consulting, which is designed to support the needs of any organization that works with food products, whether they’re manufacturers, growers, processors, packers, or distributors.
+Beck Consulting Food or BcFood is a fully integrated suite from Beck Consulting.
+It aims to support the needs of any organization that works with food products, whether manufacturers, growers, processors, packers, or distributors.

 Jonas Premier is a robust web-based cloud solution built for the construction industry.
-The software is reasonably priced and comprises a fully integrated suite of modules which includes accounting, project management, job costing, etc.
+The software is cost-effective and comprises a fully integrated suite of modules, which includes accounting, project management, job costing, etc.

 The cost of installing an ERP software is much more than maintaining data over excel spreadsheets, the benefits of an ERP system makes it a necessary tool for small businesses.

 It helps in managing data more efficiently, maintaining confidentiality, carrying out adjustments in a flexible manner, enhancing labor productivity, increasing sales, and make competent decisions at the right time.

 ERP software also helps in long-term business planning.